 This was also the failure at Babel.
 The purpose of their tower was not for an observatory.
 It was not an overt altar to a false god, as is sometimes taught.
 The statement of the people concerning it was to “make a name for [them]selves, so that [they] would not be scattered abroad, over the face of the earth” (Genesis 11:4).

-This was their decision – not God’s.
+This resolve for the people to remain concentrated in one area and not to be scattered was their decision—not God’s.
 Quite to the contrary, God had given men the commission to “fill the earth.”
 He wanted men and women to spread out over the face of the globe to the places that he had created for them.
 The people at Babel instead wanted to make their own name great.
+They wanted to make their own choices apart from God.
 They wanted independence from God.

 Independence for Ancient Israel

 This was when Saul was made king over Israel.
-Even though this story is based in history and is political in nature, it is also a personal one – at least, that is how I want you to think of it as you read this post.
-Think of it in an allegorical sense, for what happened to the nation Israel about three thousand years ago has many analogies of what happens to us when we decide that we want to rule our own lives instead of letting God rule them.
+Even though this story is based in history and is political in nature, it is also a personal one—at least, that is how I want you to think of it.
+Think of it in an allegorical sense, for what happened to the nation Israel about three thousand years ago is in some ways analogous to what happens to us today when we decide that we want to rule our own lives instead of letting God rule them.

 The main occupation of a prophet was simply to tell the people what God was saying to them.
 Samuel was the prophet of the Lord at that time, giving to them the word of God.
 And now the nation of Israel was saying that they did not want the word of God.
 They wanted to rule themselves.
 Saul became their king.

-For a time, Saul seemed if he would be a good king and things went well.
-He was a very humble man when we was first chosen king.
+For a time, Saul seemed as if he would be a good king.
+Things went well.
+He was a very humble man when we was first chosen to be their sovereign.
 When Samuel told him that he was to become king, his response was, “Am I not a Benjamite, of the smallest of the tribes of Israel, and my family the least of all the families of the tribe of Benjamin?
 Why then do you speak to me in this way?
 (1 Samuel 9:21 NAS)

-Slowly however, Saul began to change.
-He began to let his position fill him with pride so he felt independent of needing to consult God about his actions.
+However, Saul quickly began to change.
+He began to let his position fill him with pride so that he felt independent of needing to consult God about his actions.
 At one particular point, Samuel told him, “You have acted foolishly; you have not kept the commandment of the Lord your God…the Lord would have established your kingdom over Israel forever, but now your kingdom will not endure.”
 (1 Samuel 13:13-14a NAS)

 What happened to Saul is similar to all who decide that their own way can take precedence over God’s way.
 It begins all fine and we accept things gratefully and humbly.
 But soon we find ourselves using our judgment in ways that demonstrates that we have been removed from God’s input in our lives.
 We become proud in our independence from God.